-Kimberly Schocket, PhD.
+Kimberly Schocket, PHD.

 Clinical Psychologist, Capitol Pain Institute

-Kimberly Schocket earned her undergraduate degree in psychology and business foundations from the University of Texas at Austin in 1999.
-She earned her doctorate degree in clinical psychology from UT Southwestern Medical Center in 2005 with a focus on health psychology, specifically pain management.
+Kimberly Schocket earned her undergraduate degree in psychology and business foundations from the University of Texas at Austin.
+She earned her doctorate degree in clinical psychology from UT Southwestern Medical Center with a focus on health psychology, specifically pain management.
 Kimberly spent two years at the Eugene McDermott Center for Pain Management in Dallas as a research intern studying the psychological impact of acute and chronic pain on patients.
 Additionally, she worked with a team of both physicians and psychologists to develop better screening tools to help predict surgical outcomes for patients suffering from chronic pain.
-In 2006, Kimberly completed a fellowship at the Veteran’s Affairs Healthcare Systems, San Diego, CA specializing in military sexual trauma and post-traumatic stress disorder.
+Kimberly completed a fellowship at the Veteran’s Affairs Healthcare Systems, San Diego, CA specializing in military sexual trauma and post-traumatic stress disorder.
 She is a member of both the American Psychological Association and Capital Area Psychological Association.